eli-boninger/firebase-auth/README.md

 const app = initializeApp(firebaseConfig);
 const auth = getAuth(app);
 ```
 This configures your react app to connect to firebase on startup.
-Check for any console errors at this time.
+Check for any console errors.

 ### Add authentication method(s) to Firebase app
 1. From the firebase project console, click Authentication, then "Get Started".